ardera/flutter-pi/README.md

   - Engine binaries no longer need to be installed on the target system.
   - See updated [Building flutter-pi on the Raspberry Pi](#-building-flutter-pi-on-the-raspberry-pi) and [Building the App](#building-the-app-new-method-linux-only) sections below.
 - Added a section for useful dart packages, See [Useful Dart Packages](#-useful-dart-packages)
-- There's now a new video player based on gstreamer.
-See [gstreamer video player](#gstreamer-video-player) section.
 - The new latest flutter gallery commit for flutter 3.10 is `d77920b4ced4a105ad35659fbe3958800d418fb9`
+- The [gstreamer video player](#gstreamer-video-player) now supports creating players from a raw gstreamer pipeline.
-- The gstreamer video player dependencies have been updated.
-If the playback fails to initialize, see the [gstreamer video player](#gstreamer-video-player) section.
+- The deprecated `omxplayer`-based video player has been removed.

 # flutter-pi
 A light-weight Flutter Engine Embedder for Raspberry Pi.
 Inspired by https://github.com/chinmaygarde/flutter_from_scratch.